-If your old number was causing you a world of trouble, you might not be happy to hear that the number will not be retired.
-But don’t fret, it’s for your own good.
+If your old number was causing you a world of trouble, you might not be happy to hear the number will not be retired.
+But don’t fret; it’s for your own good.
 The Social Security Administration says your original number will be kept on file.
-The administration does this so that your old history will not be lost.
+The administration does this, so your old history will not be lost.
 Your old number is checked against the new number to ensure you receive proper credit for earnings under both numbers.

 2. You’ll have to apply in person